Investment Castings – High Quality – Low Cost – Metal Components

 In As Little As 7 – 15 days

-We are ISO 9001:2008 Certified.
 We stand behind our products.
 If you aren’t happy, we aren’t happy.
 Having the best customer service available is the very core of our company.

 The benefits of Investment Casting are design freedom, large alloy selection, close tolerances, better finishes, low initial tooling costs, cost savings by eliminating machining, or less machining time, reproducibility and assembly savings.
 Remarkable consistency is maintained with all batches.